antrea-io/antrea/docs/windows.md

 For the detailed design of how antrea-agent works on Windows, please refer to the [design doc](design/windows-design.md).

+**Note: Docker support on Windows Nodes was dropped completely in Antrea v2.0, making containerd the only supported container runtime.
+As part of this change, we renamed the `antrea-windows-containerd.yml` manifest to `antrea-windows.yml`, and the `antrea-windows-containerd-with-ovs.yml` manifest to `antrea-windows-with-ovs.yml`.
+Prior to the Antrea v2.0 release, the `antrea-windows.yml` manifest was used to support Windows Nodes with Docker.
+For the best experience, make sure that you refer to the version of the documentation that matches the Antrea version you are deploying.**

 ### Components that run on Windows

 The following components should be configured and run on the Windows Node.